ten-protocol/go-ten/design/fast_finality.md

   * L1 transaction costs can be driven lower at the expense of extending the hard-finality window
 * User/dev experience
   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
-* Operations
+* High availability
-  * The sequencer is hot-warm; if a single component fails, another is standing by in a ready state to take over
+  * The sequencer is (at least) hot-warm; if a single component fails, another is standing by in a ready state to take over
-  * Failover does not require a governance action, but may require manual intervention
+  * Failover does not require a governance action; it is acceptable for failover to require manual intervention)
-  * During failover, it is acceptable to break the one-second soft-finality guarantee
+  * During failover, it is acceptable to:
+    * Break the one-second soft-finality guarantee
+    * Drop transactions that have not been soft-finalised

 ## Assumptions